HW-Computer-Science-Society/Courses/past-papers/17-18-solutions.md

 A transaction is a series of operations to perform a task (= logical unit of work) that takes the database from one consistent state to another.
 (The database is in a consistent state if it satisfies the constraints specified in the relational schema)

-ii) What porperties does the Transaction Manager maintain?
+ii) What properties does the Transaction Manager maintain?

 * Atomicity: all actions complete or none
 * Consistency: database finishes in a consistent state